ryan-mcclue/unsw/anat2521/assignment-2.md

 (1999, p.
 24)'s argument that culture can mediate perceptions of power and the perceived benefits of using violence or avoiding it.

+The degree of organization among group members, advance planning, division of  labor, and use of tactic observed instate-level warfare is rather unique not seen in early hominins (Majolo)

 # INCLUDE NEADNATHAL VIOLENCE AS WELL